stackhpc/stackhpc-release-train/docs/usage/source-code-ci.md

 OpenStack use [Tox](https://wiki.openstack.org/wiki/Testing) to manage the unit tests and style checks for the various projects they maintain.
 Therefore, when a `pull request` is opened the tox workflow will automatically perform a series of unit tests and linting in order ensure correctness and style guidelines are being met.
-The workflow will run in both python3.6 and python3.8 environments.
+The workflow will run in both python 3.6 and python 3.8 environments.
 This can be controlled within the strategy matrix of the workflow.
 The Python versions should correspond to those used in the supported OS distributions for a particular release.